 SEP IRA Tax Benefits

+Using a SEP IRA can have tax benefits for business owners.
 For sole proprietors, the SEP contribution will represent an above-the-line deduction on your personal tax return.
 If your business is taxed as a C corporation, S corporation, multi-member LLC, or partnership, the SEP contributions will be deducted as a business expense.
 This reduces the company’s net taxable income, which then reduces the taxable income that will be passed through to an owner on their K-1.

 Other SEP IRA Pros: